Our top tips for communicating effectively with your toddler:

-- Meet them where they are: Before asking or telling your child something, connect with them first.
+- Meet them where they are: Before asking or telling your toddler something, connect with them first.
 Get close, notice what they are doing and then start talking.

 - Turn ‘no’ into ‘yes’: Instead of saying ‘no shouting’, you could say ‘let’s try to speak quietly, ok?’